 Alison missed performing for children, however, and started up a music time at a local bookstore.
 She began writing new songs for the kids, and word spread quickly.
 Within a few months the place was packed to the rafters every week and she started booking performances at libraries, museums, music venues and outdoor festivals.

 She enlisted the help of her friend, songwriter and bandleader of lush indie popsters The Orange Peels - producer Allen Clapp.
 Together they took the new batch of songs and crafted their perfect album for children, World of Wonder, playing practically every instrument on the album themselves and mining their collective encyclopedic knowledge of pop music for production touchstones.

-In addition to writing and recording The Start of Things, Alison has been hard at work adapting World of Wonder into a full-length stage musical for families.
-She has teamed up with best-selling author Veronica Wolff to create a whimsical, colorful, timely story that will resonate with young children and their parents, and the show is currently in the development process with a musical theater company in San Francisco.
-She is also the resident composer for StageWrite, a Bay Area nonprofit which teaching playwriting to elementary-age students, culminating in a professionally produced musical theater production at the Brava Theatre Center in San Francisco.
+In addition to writing and recording The Start of Things, Alison adapted World of Wonder into a full-length stage musical for families, and has worked as a resident composer for StageWrite, a Bay Area nonprofit which teaching playwriting to elementary-age students, culminating in a professionally produced musical theater production at the Brava Theatre Center in San Francisco.

 Alison is currently the PTBE Tots Program Coordinator at Peninsula Temple Beth El in San Mateo, managing all their young family programs, while putting the finishing touches on on her third album for children and families, entitled "You Are Magic," due for a Fall 2020 release.
 She is also a Legacy Fellow at Hebrew College, pursuing a Masters in Jewish Education.
 She graduates in June, 2020.